dff-solutions/dff-cordova-plugin-camera/README.md

  *
  * @param success - Success callback function with an image as base64
  * @param error - Error callback function
- * @param withPreview - whether a preview for the taken image is to provide */
+ * @param withPreview - whether a preview for the taken image is to provide | true or false */

-CameraPlugin.takePhoto(success,error,withPreview);
+CameraPlugin.takePhoto(success,error,withPreview); // withPreview == true